Imran Khan's trial in Toshakhana case to start on January 9, notice published - ExBulletin

 The court reserved its decision on the maintainability of the plea earlier this week.
 The trial will begin on January 9.

-On November 22, the trial court upheld the Toshakhana referral filed by the electoral commission against Khan for allegedly engaging in corrupt practices, which the former prime minister denies.
+On Nov.
+22, the trial court upheld the Toshakhana remand filed by the election commission against Khan for allegedly engaging in corrupt practices, which the former prime minister denies.

 Previous hearing